How to apply to open a special free school

 Special free schools receive £10,000 per FTE place, per year, for children and young people up to the age of 19 years with EHC plans.
 Place funding for the first year is determined by the free school’s agreed financial plans and information from the commissioning local authorities.

-Special free schools’ continuing financial viability depends on local authorities continuing to place children and young people with EHC plans in those schools, with the procedures for that (including the relevance of parental preference) being set out in law.
+Special free schools’ continuing financial viability depends on local authorities continuing to place children and young people with EHC plans in those schools through the statutory processes (including parental preference rights) in the Children and Families Act 2014.
 It is important that the school proposers offer the type of places that local authorities need, at a cost they are prepared to fund.

 Local authorities decide how many places a special free school will be funded for in the upcoming year from the school’s second year of opening, in discussion with the school.
 ESFA will pay the funding directly to the free school, with the equivalent amounts deducted from the local authority’s dedicated schools grant (DSG).